Exotically delicious, this matcha lychee ice cream is smooth and creamy and sure to please.

 Matcha Lychee Ice Cream

-Pour into your ice cream maker, and process until you have ice cream.
+- Pour the cold ice cream mixture into your ice cream maker, and process according to the directions for your model until you have ice cream.